jhburns/3GCI/README.md

 Then in the root directory of this site (./3GCI) run `yarn install`

-To open the site in your browser run `yarn run fastball` and go to http://localhost:1313/
+To open the site in your browser run `yarn fastball` and go to http://localhost:1313/

 ## Command overview
 Because of node, there are multiple shortcuts used to automate the site.
-To use each of them type `yarn run [command]`, example: `yarn run make`
+To use each of them type `yarn [command]`, example: `yarn make`

 - **watch**: Automatically recompiles sass (*.scss files in .../scr/scss) so style can be developed quickly
 - **start**: Starts the hugo server, which automatically watches files and rebuilds after changes and severs the content.